pivotal-cf/docs-pks/nsxt-install-edges.hbs.md

 In this section you deploy two NSX Edge Nodes.

 NSX Edge Nodes provide the bridge between the virtual network environment implemented using NSX and the physical network.
-Edge Nodes for Tanzu Kubernetes Grid Integrated Edition run load balancers for TKGI API traffic, Kubernetes load balancer services, and ingress controllers.
-See [Load Balancers in Tanzu Kubernetes Grid Integrated Edition](./about-lb.html) for more information.
+Edge Nodes for {{  vars.product }} run load balancers for TKGI API traffic, Kubernetes load balancer services, and ingress controllers.
+See [Load Balancers in {{  vars.product }}](./about-lb.html) for more information.

 In NSX, a load balancer is deployed on the Edge Nodes as a virtual server.
-The following virtual servers are required for Tanzu Kubernetes Grid Integrated Edition:
+The following virtual servers are required for {{  vars.product }}:

 - 1 TCP Layer 4 virtual server for each Kubernetes service of type:`LoadBalancer`
 - 2 Layer 7 global virtual servers for Kubernetes pod ingress resources (HTTP and HTTPS)